 Key specs at a glance:

-• 1000W pure sine wave AC output (2000W surge) — clean power for sensitive medical equipment
+• 1500W pure sine wave AC (3000W surge) — strong overhead for humidifier startup spikes

 CPAP-specific considerations